PLVS: An Open-Source RGB-D and Stereo SLAM for volumetric reconstruction and 3D incremental segmentation

-We are working hard and having fun with PLVS to finalize our outcoming paper:
+I am working hard during my free time and having fun with PLVS to finalize the outcoming paper:

 PLVS is a work in progress.
 You can find videos and more details on this page.